SeanMcP/.com/src/pages/articles/convert-class-component-to-function-with-hooks/index.md

 In our class component, we make an AJAX request when the component mounted and stored that data in state. `componentDidMount` and the other lifecycle methods are limited to classes.
 However, the React team was able to implement those features with the `useEffect` hook.

-`useEffect` is a method that takes two parameters: 1) a function to call on mount, and 2) variables to watch for updating.
-For our example, we'll only need the first of these two parameters.
+`useEffect` is a method that takes two parameters: 1) a function to call on mount, and 2) an array of variables to watch for updating.

-We'll pass an anonymous function that calls fetch and processes the data.
-We'll just log the response for now.
+For the first parameter, we'll pass an anonymous function that calls fetch, processes the data, and logs the response.
+The second argument just be an empty array for now.

 ```jsx{3-7}
 const FunctionalComponent = props => {